FREE COMMUNICATION GUIDE

 If you cannot decide which paragraph best fits you in one of the groups, you may make two choices, but only in one group.

-For example: C in group one, and X and Y in group two.
+C in group one, and X and Y in group two.

 You would then have two groups of letters: CX and CY.